 Enrollments are processed Monday through Friday within three business days of receipt of the required documentation and payment.
 We offer expedited services (same day and Saturday enrollments) for an additional fee.

 - Is my child's enrollment information sent to our school district or to the state?

-No. You must notify your school district if your child was previously in a home education program or public school.
+We will notify your child's previous school of his or her enrollment at AHA only if you include a notification form with your enrollment documents.
+You are responsible for formally withdrawing your child from his or her previous school or terminating your home education program.
 See our FAQs about notifying school officials for more information.Florida law requires private schools to keep a register of enrollment and attendance open for inspection by the district school superintendent of the district in which the school is located.
 Statistical data, such as how many students are in each grade level, is provided to the Florida Department of Education.
 You can view Private School Annual Reports at www.fldoe.org.

 - May I register for the upcoming school year early?

 Yes.
 If you would like to start your school year on a specific date, just include your preferred start date on your enrollment form.
 This must be a future date.
 We cannot backdate enrollments.

 - When will my child's school term begin?